Questions

 Queen Elizabeth II and the late Prince Philip were not just related by marriage.
 They both had some of the same royal blood, separated by generations.
 Prince Philip, who died on Friday at the age of 99, was not only related to Queen Elizabeth the II by marriage.
 They were also related by blood.

-READ ALSO: What are the effects of being in a cult?
+READ ALSO: What is the future of MBBS in India?

 Are there any descendants of the Norman Conquest today?